EOPF-Sample-Service/eopf-sample-data/README.md

 ## S3Path of scene

-The S3Path is path to S3 object of the scene at copernicus data space ecosystem, which you can find in the Prodcut metadata section.
+The S3Path is path to S3 object of the scene at copernicus data space ecosystem, which you can find in the Product metadata section.
 For example, S3Path for the Sentinel-2 L2A scene "S2A_MSIL2A_20180601T102021_N0500_R065_T32UPC_20230902T045008.SAFE" is

 /eodata/Sentinel-2/MSI/L2A_N0500/2018/06/01/S2A_MSIL2A_20180601T102021_N0500_R065_T32UPC_20230902T045008.SAFE